Back to blog

 daymond_john_celeb_judgeDaymond John: another Shark Tank Judge and Founder of FUBU, a company that launched the urban apparel fashion segment, and author of two books.
 I thought IMTS would be a great venue to promote his books.
 He could even sell some at the booth! $40,000 + $2,750 for airfare (hotel and professional ground service).
 Never mind....next up...

 kari_byron_celeb_judgeA show we figured would resonate with our audience and beyond was MythBusters.
 One of the hosts is from Indiana.
-As with Mark Cuban, the hoosier connection didn't work.
+As with Mark Cuban, the Hoosier connection didn't work.
 Neither Adam Savage or Jamie Hyneman do events.
 However Kari Byron, who also hosted Mythbusters in addition to the Science Channel's Head Rush was up for it... for $32,000 plus travel.

 carolyn_kepcher_celeb_judge